New Bounds on Heavy QCD Axions from Big Bang Nucleosynthesis: Updates on hadronic cross sections

-These data are fitted fairly well, as the data points with error are shown if a measurement exists.
+These data are fitted fairly well, as the data points with errors are shown if a measurement exists.
 We do not evaluate the uncertainties because this is beyond the scope of this paper.